Vaishnavi221099/Food-Ordering-System/README.md

-# Food-Ordering-System
+# Online-Food-Order-System-
-This project is entitled Food Ordering System.
-This is a web-based application developed in Python and Django Framework.
+The Food Order System is an E-commerce web application developed using Django Framework.
+It contains features such as login/signup, view all food items, add food items to card and finally checkout using payment systems.